wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     _shareholding Ministers_ means the Minister of Finance and the Minister for State Owned Enterprises

     _State generator_ means each of Genesis, Meridian, and Mighty River

     _Waitaki Power Scheme_ means the activities allowed by the resource consents numbered from CRC905301.1 to CRC905366.1 relating to the generation of electricity within the Waitaki River system.

     Compare: 1998 No 88 [s 97][422]

+    Section 116 **Genesis**: amended, on 21 November 2013, by [clause 4][423] of the State-Owned Enterprises (Genesis Energy Limited) Order 2013 (SR 2013/435).

 ##### 117 Directions that may be given by shareholding Ministers

 *   (1) The purpose of this section is to improve competition in both wholesale and retail electricity markets, and make improvements in security of supply, by adjusting the configuration of assets held by State generators.

     (2) The shareholding Ministers may, at any time before 1 November 2011, give to the board of all or any of the State generators 1 or more of the following directions:

     *   (a) a direction requiring the State generators to enter into 1 or more long-term contracts (of up to 15 years' duration) with each other for financial hedges for electricity for the purpose of this section:

     *   (b) a direction requiring the transfer of ownership (such as by way of sale and purchase agreement) from Meridian to Genesis of all assets and any rights and obligations relating to Tekapo A and Tekapo B generating stations: